Frequently Asked Questions (FAQ)

 Are you finding yourself on the receiving end of an error message while trying to connect?
 Or is your application timing out?
 Our troubleshooting guide for connection issues may help you investigate possible causes.

 The performance and responsiveness of your database is affected by a variety of factors.
-You will definitely want to read MongoDB, Inc.’s comprehensive article, “Optimization strategies for MongoDB”, that discusses the breadth of these factors.
+First, it’s important to read MongoDB, Inc.’s comprehensive article, “MongoDB Performance”, which discusses the breadth of these factors.